 In return, employees can follow their own working rhythm.
-The prerequisite for this is that your company provides information and processes as well as a location-independent “central platform instead of numerous isolated solutions” (Jane McConnell, 2011).
+The prerequisite for this is that companies provide information and processes.
+As well as a location-independent “central platform instead of numerous isolated solutions” (Jane McConnell, 2011).
 Only in this way further advantages such as the automation of workflows and the improvement of knowledge exchange can be made possible.
-Because a digital workplace not only means communication but also integration, which is one of the reasons why the process is sometimes slow in large companies.
+Because a digital workplace not only means communication but also integration.
+This is one of the reasons why the process is sometimes slow in large companies.

 Nevertheless, companies are actively driving change forward.
-According to the results of the IDG Research Services study on the topic of the workplace of the future, there aim is to increase agility, employee satisfaction and productivity while simultaneously improving communication.
+According to the results of the IDG Research Services study on the topic of ‘The workplace of the future’, their aim is to increase agility, employee satisfaction and productivity while simultaneously improving communication.